velocityzen/queueue/readme.md

 Queueue is event emmitter

 ####drain
-emmited when all tasks are done
+emited when all tasks are done

 ####empty
-emmited when queue is empty
+emited when queue is empty

 ####saturate
-emmited when number of workers is exceeded
+emited when number of workers is exceeded

 ####task
-emmited before task will run
+emited before task will run

+####error
+emited when task returns error as first argument to callback function

 License: MIT